 Non-spatial and spatial models typically lead to different parameter estimates of density dependence and time series of population abundances (Thorson et al., In review), making it necessary to implicitly account for space.
 Accounting for space can be accomplished by replacing scalar functions with random field functions.
-Subsequently, spatially explicit estimates of productivity and process error can be used to help inform stock structure.
+Subsequently, spatially-explicit estimates of productivity and process error can be used to help inform stock structure.
 Todo: This paragraph needs more work and thought!

-Here we quantify spatial differences in productivity for three species, walleye pollock (Theragra chalcogramma; hereafter referred to as pollock), Pacific cod (Gadus macrocephalus; hereafter referred to as cod), and Atka mackerel (Pleurogrammus monopterygius; hereafter referred to as mackerel) in the north east Pacific Ocean using spatially explicit Gompertz population dynamics models.
+Here we quantify spatial differences in productivity for three species, walleye pollock (Theragra chalcogramma; hereafter referred to as pollock), Pacific cod (Gadus macrocephalus; hereafter referred to as cod), and Atka mackerel (Pleurogrammus monopterygius; hereafter referred to as mackerel) in the north east Pacific Ocean using spatially-explicit Gompertz population dynamics models, implemented within a state-space formulation.
 Pollock, cod, and mackerel were chosen because they are each important both ecologically and commercially in the Bering Sea Aleutian Island (BSAI) and Gulf of Alaska (GOA) large marine ecosystems.
 Pollock and cod represent the two largest fisheries by weight in all of Alaska (1,310,330 and 329,040 (t), respectively; st.nmfs.noaa.gov).
 Furthmore, pollock and mackerel are the main prey for cod, comprising approximately 19% and 27% of total cod stomach contents, respectively (Ortiz, 2007).
-As well, pollock and mackerel are the two most common prey species (frequency of occurrence (FO) 46.4% and 39.6%, respectively) of the federally endangered Steller sea lion (Eumetopias jubatus; SSL), with cod being the fourth most common (FO = 16.1%) (Sinclair and Zeppelin, 2002).
-The method should be useful to researchers looking to esablish stock structures that will lead to robust ecosystem based fisheries management and minimize the chances of localized depletion.
+Pollock and mackerel are also the two most common prey species (frequency of occurrence (FO) 46.4% and 39.6%, respectively) of the federally endangered Steller sea lion (Eumetopias jubatus; SSL), with cod being the fourth most common (FO = 16.1%) (Sinclair and Zeppelin, 2002).
+The method should be useful to researchers looking to establish stock structure hypotheses that will lead to robust ecosystem based fisheries management and minimize the chances of localized depletion.

 Methods